 West Elm

-West Elm Mid-Century 6-Drawer Dresser Review: The Case Piece Everyone Copies
+West Elm Mid-Century 6-Drawer Dresser Reviews + Editorial Take

 The West Elm Mid-Century 6-Drawer Dresser: The Piece Everyone Copies

 There is a dresser that appears, in some variation, in the product catalog of nearly every accessible furniture retailer operating today.
-The case is rectangular, the legs are tapered, the drawer pulls are simple and horizontally oriented, and the finish is a warm walnut tone.
+The case is rectangular, the legs are tapered, the drawer pulls are simple and horizontally oriented, and the finish is a warm, mid-century tone (available in Acorn, Pebble, and Cerused White).
 This dresser exists because West Elm refined it.
 The Mid-Century 6-Drawer Dresser is the reference point for an entire category of accessible bedroom furniture, and it has been for the better part of a decade.
 That is not hyperbole; it is a market reality that becomes obvious once you start comparing competitors.

 The design accomplishes something that is harder than it looks: it makes a six-drawer case piece look light.
 Most dressers at six drawers have a heaviness to them, a squat, blocky quality that reads as storage furniture rather than bedroom furniture.
 The Mid-Century Dresser avoids this through leg height and drawer proportion.
 The tapered solid wood legs lift the case off the floor, creating visual breathing room underneath that reduces the bulk.
 The drawer faces are sized and stacked in proportions that feel considered rather than maximized for storage.
 The result is a piece that holds a significant amount of clothing while looking like a piece of furniture someone chose rather than a piece of storage someone settled for.